-\begin{rem} Using an isomorphism $\pi_1( T'S)\simeq \Z \times \pi_1(S)$, the space $\Homdelta(S, G)$ is in one-to-one correspondence with $\Hom( \pi_1(S), G)$.
+\begin{rem} The choice of an isomorphism $\pi_1( T'S)\simeq \Z \times \pi_1(S)$ gives a one-to-one correspondence between $\Homdelta(S, G)$ and $\Hom( \pi_1(S), G)$.
 This identification is mapping class group equivariant but is not canonical since it relies on the choice of isomorphism.
-We will rely on this correspondence and describe in Section~\ref{sec_def_coord_max} and sqq. moduli spaces of (decorated) local systems. \end{rem}
+We will rely on this correspondence and describe in Chapter~\ref{sec_def_coord_max} and subsequent chapters moduli spaces of (decorated) local systems. \end{rem}

-\subsection{Vector fields}
+\section{Vector fields}

-Since~$S$ as nonempty boundary there exists a nonvanishing vector field on~$S$.
+Since~$S$ has nonempty boundary there exists a nonvanishing vector field on~$S$.
 Such a vector field gives rise to an isomorphism $\pi_1( T'S)\simeq \Z \times \pi_1(S)$.
 We describe now a slightly different identification, which relies on the existence of a vector field with isolated zeros.
 This is a bit more involved but useful for later considerations.

 Let~$\vec{x}$ be a vector field with isolated zeros and without any zero on the compact components of~$\partial S$.
 We denote by $Z( \vec{x})$ the set of its zeroes in the \emph{interior} of~$S$.
 For every~$u$ in $Z( \vec{x})$, the index $\mathrm{ind}(u, \vec{x})$ (later simply denoted $\mathrm{ind}(u)$) is the number of \enquote{turns} that~$\vec{x}$ does around~$u$ (e.g.\ it is $+1$ if $\vec{x}$ is tangent to a small circle around~$u$, it is~$-1$ if~$\vec{x}$ presents a saddle singularity).
 For every~$u\in Z( \vec{x})$, let us fix~$\gamma_u$ an element in $\pi_1( S\setm Z( \vec{x}))$ that is freely homotopic to a small (directly oriented) circle around~$u$.